-Carnegie unit earned for Business Fundamentals or Business Fundamentals II may be accepted in lieu of one-half (1⁄2) unit in Economics.
+5Carnegie unit earned for Business Fundamentals or Business Fundamentals II may be accepted in lieu of one-half (%) unit in Economics.

 The Carnegie unit earned for a State/Local Government course in any other state by an out-of-state transfer student who enters after the sophomore year can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
-If the transfer student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other one-half (1⁄2) unit social studies course may be accepted.
-An out-of-state student who transfers after the junior year may substitute any other one-half (1⁄2) unit social studies course.
+If the transfer student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other one-half (%) unit social studies course may be accepted.
+An out-of-state student who transfers after the junior year may substitute any other one-half (%) unit social studies course.

-Carnegie units earned in Healthcare & Clinical Services I, Health Sciences I, or Theory and Application of Health Sciences I may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+7Carnegie units earned in Healthcare & Clinical Services I, or Health Sciences Core I may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.